cosmos/ibc/spec/app/ics-030-middleware/README.md

     // middleware has access to ICS4Wrapper which may be core IBC Channel Handler
     // or a higher-level middleware that wraps this middleware.
     ics4Wrapper: ICS4Wrapper
+    // app wrapper provides access to the base layer application in order to retreive
+    // the base application's version, packet data, and acknowledgement
+    appWrapper: AppWrapper
 }
 ```